henry-md/ask-breezy/README.md

 pnpm dev
 ```

 Open the browser and navigate to <http://localhost:5173/>.
-Click on the gear icon to open the settings and enter your API key.